aws-azure-login/aws-azure-login/README.md

 ### Logging In

-Once the CLIs are configured, you can log in.
+Once aws-azure-login is configured, you can log in.
 For the default profile, just run:

     aws-azure-login

 You will be prompted for your username and password.
-If MFA is required you'll also be prompted for a verification code.
+If MFA is required you'll also be prompted for a verification code or mobile device approval.
 To log in with a named profile:

     aws-azure-login --profile foo

-Alternatively, you can set the `AWS_PROFILE` environmental variable to the name of the profile.
+Alternatively, you can set the `AWS_PROFILE` environmental variable to the name of the profile just like the AWS CLI.

-Now you can use the AWS CLI as usual!
+Once you log in you can use the AWS CLI or SDKs as usual!

 If you are logging in on an operating system with a GUI, you can log in using the actual Azure web form instead of the CLI: